hbowie/practopian-v3/commonplace-book/Myths are stronger than anyone could have imagined.md

 Author: Yuval Noah Harari

 Date: 2015

+Tags: art, cultural evolution

 Work Title: Sapiens: A Brief History of Humankind

 Work Type: Book

+Work Minor Title:

+Work Link:

 Work Id:  0062316095

+Work Pages:

 Work Rights:  Copyright

 Work Rights Holder:  Yuval Noah Harari

 Publisher:  Harper Collins

+Publisher City:

 Date Added: 2016-11-21 09:31:09 -0800

 Body:

 Myths, it transpired, are stronger than anyone could have imagined.
 When the Agricultural Revolution opened opportunities for the creation of crowded cities and mighty empires, people invented stories about great gods, motherlands and joint stock companies to provide the needed social links.
 While human evolution was crawling at its usual snail's pace, the human imagination was building astounding networks of mass cooperation, unlike any other ever seen on earth.